dnth/dnth.github.io/content/portfolio/training_dl_model_for_cell_counting/index.md

 ```

 #### 📨 Exporting model
-Once you are satisfied with the performance and quality of the model, we can export the all the model configurations (hyperparameters) and weights (parameters) for future use.
+Once you are satisfied with the performance and quality of the model, we can export all the model configurations (hyperparameters) and weights (parameters) for future use.

 The following code packages the model into a checkpoint and exports it into a local directory.